MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/protocol-activation.md

 a button that a maintenance engineer can use to call an expert if they get stuck.
 The button will launch Remote Assist and call the designated expert.

-Remote Assist supports two methods for protocol activation: “ms-voip-video” and “ms-voip-call”.
+Remote Assist supports two methods for protocol activation:

 -   “ms-voip-video” is for video-enabled calling.